Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 The practical algorithm in \cite{Hougardy} checks the edge elimination condition for 10 pairs of heuristically chosen $r$ and $s$.
 We consider the general setting of checking at most $f(n)$ pairs for some function $f:\N \to \N$.
 We now assume that such a function is given.
 In the end we will show that any $f\in \omega(\log(n)) \cap o(n)$ is sufficient to conclude that the expected value of remaining edges is linear.

-\begin{defi} For every long edge $pq$ we divide the $\frac{1}{2}$-subedge $uv$ equally into $\min\{f(n), \lfloor \frac{\dist(u,v)}{4\delta} \rfloor\}$ parts.
+\begin{definition} For every long edge $pq$ we divide the midsegment $uv$ equally into $\min\{f(n), \lfloor \frac{\dist(u,v)}{4\delta} \rfloor\}$ parts.
 By Lemma \ref{insidebox} there is a subneighborhood that lies inside of the unit square.
 Place inside of this subneighborhood test regions for each of the subdivisions of $uv$ such that the orthogonal projections of the test regions' centers coincide with the centers of the subdivisions (Figure \ref{figure test area}).
-We call the constructed test regions the \emph{canonical test regions} of $pq$. \end{defi}
+We call the constructed test regions $\mathcal{T}=\{T_1,\dots, T_{\lvert \mathcal{T} \rvert}\}$ the \emph{canonical test regions} of $pq$.
+The $i$-th canonical test region $T_i$ contains $T_i^u$ and $T_i^l$, the upper and lower test subregion. \end{definition}

-The subneighborhood has height $3\delta$ and the test regions have height $2\delta$, therefore the constructed canonical test regions lie completely in the subneighborhood and hence in the unit square.
-Remember that the test area was defined as the intersection of a disk with the unit square and note that the test area of a canonical test region is not necessarily a disk.
+The subneighborhood has height $3\delta$ and the upper and lower test subregions have at most distance $2\delta$ to $pq$, therefore the constructed upper and lower test subregions lie completely in the subneighborhood and hence in the unit square.
+Remember that the test region was defined as the intersection of a disk with the unit square and note that the test region of a canonical test region is not necessarily a disk.